 Alex Marković holds a Ph.D. in Anthropology from the University of Illinois-Chicago.
 He wrote his doctoral thesis on identity politics and musical performance among Romani brass musicians in Vranje, Serbia, conducting 17 months of field research in the area.
 His academic interests include music, dance, and ritual in the Balkans, ethnic identity and nationalism, the anthropology of performance, and ethnomusicology.

 In connection with his academic interests, Alex actively researches, teaches, and performs folk dances from the Balkans, particularly Serbian, Romani, and Greek.
 He has been dancing since he was 7 years old, beginning in Chicago’s Serbian community, then joining various Chicago-based Greek groups, and then diving into Romani dance culture as part of his doctoral research in southeastern Serbia.

 When he is not reading, writing, teaching, or dancing, Alex also enjoys playing various Balkan percussion instruments: tupan/tapan/goč drum, the tarabuka (Turkish-style doumbek), and dajre/def (frame drum).

-Alex recently contributed a fascinating article to EEFC’s Forum Folkloristika: “Beat That Drum!
+Alex contributed a fascinating article to EEFC’s Forum Folkloristika: “Beat That Drum!
 Exploring the Politics and Performance among Roma Brass Musicians in Vranje, Serbia.”